top of page

 THE SCIENCE SHOWS A CLEAR WAY FORWARD.

-The Hydrobe® process was developed and trialled in collaboration with microbiology specialists in Brazil and then replicated and proven at Curtin University in Western Australia.
+The Hydrobe® process was developed and trialed in collaboration with microbiology specialists in Brazil and then replicated and proven at Curtin University in Western Australia.

-The first 3000 litre demonstration plant is under construction in Melbourne, Australia to verify at scale.
-We are on track to build the first industrial scale reactor system by the end of 2024.
+The first 3,000 liter demonstration plant has been constructed in Melbourne, Australia, with commissioning underway to verify at scale.
+We are on track to complete commissioning by the end of 2024.

 Smoke_Stacks.png